-Quarterbacks listed below are those for Sunday’s main slate each week which means we’re excluding the stand-alone games (TNF, SNF, MNF).
+Quarterbacks listed below are those for Sunday’s Main Slate, which means we’ll be excluding the stand-alone games (TNF, SNF, MNF).

-Ideally, we are looking for quarterbacks on pass-heavy offenses in competitive games or catch-up scenarios with implied totals greater than 48 and a spread of five points or less.
+Also, we are looking for quarterbacks on pass-heavy offenses, in competitive games or catch-up scenarios, with implied totals greater than 48 and a spread of five points or fewer.
 Quarterbacks who frequently scramble and gain yardage with their legs (rushing stats) are certainly a priority given the additional statistical output we might expect.
 That’s why you’ll likely see guys like Lamar Jackson (BAL) and Cam Newton (CAR) frequently recommended in this column.